Karimatajin/Crimes-in-NYC-using-Pyspark/README.md

 1- Perform data reading, transforming, and querying using Apache Spark.

 2- Visualize using existing Python libraries.
-Matplotlib will remain when I know to do with it all that I'm currenly using Seaborn for.

-Prerequisities:

 1- Installation of Pyspark on the local machine.